Project title

 Mentorship goals

-Interns will have the opportunity to gain experience with conducting field work, laboratory and data analysis.
-Field components include: 1) preparation for field trips, 2) sample collection, and 3) preservation of various types of samples.
-Laboratory components include: 1) various types of dissections, 2) stomach content and stable isotope analysis, 3) morphology photography and digital measurements, 4) preparation of specimens for diaphanization, 5) scientific illustrations.
+Interns will have the opportunity to gain experience with morphological dissections and data analysis.
+Research components include: 1) various types of dissections, 2) visual stomach content analysis and DNA metabarcoding sequencing, 3) morphology photography and digital measurements, 4) preparation of specimens for diaphanization, 5) scientific illustrations for dissection guides.
 Interns will also participate in data entry and statistical analyses.

 Interns will also be given the opportunity to improve their scientific reading and writing skills.
 They will learn fundamental concepts in the field, learn the scientific process, and practice scientific communication.